Share this Post

 Dev tools change constantly, so this list is as updated as possible for 2020.

 I wanted to keep things simple here...
-(When I first started, it was hard to find guides for complete n00bs.)
-As a last note: Beginning 2020, 1.5 billion websites were clocked, so, there’s no work-shortage for new developers...
+(When I first started, it was hard to find guides for complete beginners.)
+Note: 1.5 billion websites were created at the beginning of this year.
+There’s no work-shortage for new developers.
 You just need training-info.
-No worries, 👇 I’ve got you covered.
+I’ve got you covered.

 Skip Ahead? ⏭️

 - TL;DRs (Quick Summaries)

 - Front-End Development Explained

 - Required Front-End Dev Programming Languages/Skills